USAGEHub/300_rule/README.md

 # Constraints
 None: input data are commonly available.
-They can all be derived from OSMalmost everywhere.
+They can all be derived from OSM almost everywhere.
 If accurate dataset is locally available, for example from the municipality, the results improve.